tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 If you don't understand exactly what constructs end up using indentation to insert braces and semicolons, that's normal: I haven't explained it yet :).
-We'll be going over this whole business in much more detail when it comes time to _implement_ this system, so that it's fresh in our heads.
+We'll be going over this whole business in much more detail when we _implement_ this system, so that it's fresh in our heads.

 # Our First Stage

-So, that's the overview of what we're going to be accomplishing in this part, let's actually start the scaffolding for what we want to do.
+So, having seen what we're going to be accomplishing in this part, let's actually start the scaffolding for what we want to do.

 ## A trivial Lexer

 The first thing we want to do is to create a trivial lexer.
-This will just serve as a stubholder so that we can create all of the code to run the lexer when our program is called with the right arguments.
+This will serve as a stubholder for now.
+Our goal here is to write the command line wrapper around this code first, and then expand it to make an actual lexer later.
-We're going to do that now, that way we can just focus on the lexer in the rest of this post.

 Anyhow, we need a `Lexer` module, so let's add that to our `exposed-modules` in our `.cabal` file: